33 Inspiring Cancer Quotes From Survivors

 "Sometimes you gotta take a bullet to dodge a cannonball."

-Talk about optimism: After a heart attack, Joel Slaven went in for open heart surgery.
+Talk about optimism: After a heart attack, Joel Slaven went in for open-heart surgery.
 Upon waking, he learned that his surgeon had found lung cancer.
-“I survived lung cancer because my disease was discovered early and by accident,” he says.
-“My doctor says I’ll live decades, which will mean my mid-90s.
-I’ll take it!”
-As Slaven’s daughter, Samantha, tells Reader’s Digest, “it’s a classic tale of good coming from bad.”
+"I survived lung cancer because my disease was discovered early and by accident," he says.
+"My doctor says I'll live decades, which will mean my mid-90s.
+I'll take it!"
+As Slaven's daughter, Samantha, says, "it's a classic tale of good coming from bad."
 Find out how cancer can be detected before symptoms start.

 "My cancer made me value motherhood more than I'd ever have imagined."

-Brenna Carswell was only a child when she fought for her life against leukemia.
-Twenty-six years later, she still can’t believe she’s a mom.
-“I never had a childhood,” Brenna tells Reader’s Digest.
-“In and out of hospitals—I had to grow up really fast.”
-Being a mom is a gift she never even thought to wish for when she was a child, but it’s a gift she’s grateful for every single day.
+As a child, Brenna Carswell was fighting for her life against leukemia.
+Twenty-six years later, she still can't believe she's a mom.
+"I never had a childhood," Brenna says.
+"In and out of hospitals—I had to grow up really fast."
+Being a mom is a gift she never even thought to wish for when she was a child, but it's a gift she's grateful for every single day.

 "I learned to squeeze the juice out of life every single day."